MattKotsenas/manager-README/README.md

 I will give you feedback on how you're doing continuously, including in our one-on-ones.
 If I'm worried about your performance, I will let you know.
 My goal is for you to never be unsure about how you're performing (and how I think you're performing).
 If you ever feel unsure about either of these things, please let me know.

+## The way I like to work

+I don't like to dictate how anyone works, but in the interest of transparency I do have some biases in how I work day-to-day that are worth sharing.

+### Working in the open

+Whenever possible I prefer to work in the open.
+That means using team-wide or public Teams / Slack channels, versus private chats or email.
+Private communication is more difficult to share and somewhat exclusionary.
+Similarly, if a change or idea is broadly applicable, contribute it upstream versus keeping it private to our team.
+There's a time and a place for each, but my default option is to work publicly.

+### Collaborate using git and coding tools

+I prefer to keep code, docs, designs, and discussions together.
+That means I prefer to write docs in Markdown and check them into a repo over using Word shared via OneDrive / Dropbox.
+As engineers, we work daily in git, Markdown, and pull requests for collaboration.
+If these tools are insufficent for our needs, let's improve the tools rather than bypass them.
+For instance, if you'd like to add diagrams to your docs, consider tools like [Mermaid][mermaid] which are supported in GitHub, (and partially supported in Azure DevOps).
+Furthermore, docs that are kept separate from the code tends to rot quickly.

 ## After-hours communication

 I will try to get a sense of your normal working hours as we begin working together, and I will make a strong effort not to message you outside of these hours because I know many people have notifications sent to their phone.
 I will sometimes send emails outside of your working hours (especially if we're in different time zones), as emails don't tend to notify people quite as intrusively; you should not feel obligated to respond until you are working.
 With Teams I tend to use the "schedule message" functionality if I am sending a message outside of your usual working times, since it tends to trigger a notification.
 If you are receiving after-hours messages from me frequently, please let me know—it may mean I'm misunderstanding the hours you normally work.